Sacules/hangmanen/README.md

 ```
 python3 hangmanen.py
 ```
-If you're using Linux, it's likely your distro already comes with Python 3.x installed.
-On Windows and OSX, you can download it from [here](https://www.python.org/downloads/) - make sure you choose the option "Add to PATH" when installing!
+If you're using Linux, it's likely your distro already comes with Python 3.x and git installed.
+On Windows and OSX, you can download Python from [here](https://www.python.org/downloads/) (make sure you choose the option "Add to PATH" when installing!) and git from [here](https://git-scm.com/downloads).

 ## Example
 Let's look at one of the rounds I hosted - I made a file called _round 4.txt_, opened it, and saved the following: